 - Some important non-technical skills

-When a user makes a request to the system through a front end (i.e., consumer-side) framework, it's a backend developer's responsibility to make sure that a program can deliver any requested data or information.
+When a user requests the system through a front end (i.e., consumer-side) framework, it's a backend developer's responsibility to ensure that a program can deliver any requested data or information.
 These developers have other duties, too.
-They maintain core databases, manage application program interfaces (APIs), as well as test and debug backend processes to ensure that a program functions smoothly and effectively at all times.
+They maintain core databases, manage application program interfaces (APIs), and test and debug backend processes to ensure that a program functions smoothly and effectively at all times.